 First Generation Garden State Parkway Shield

 I assume my family and the Kaisers probably bumped into one another at some point in Clifton.
-I also remember the “old timers” – the original owners of some of the 1920s homes on my street – who were born in the late 19th Century.
-The memory of these people still fascinates me now.
-These are wonderful artifacts of my old beloved home and of one of the fine citizens who also called Clifton home.
-And I also got one of the coolest NJ highway signs you can find!
+Mrs. Kaiser belonged to the generation of “old timers” whom I remember as the original owners of the 1920s homes on my street.
+The memory of these Cliftonites who preceded me still fascinates me.